The money raised last year by the Foundation is now funding salaries for six

 I know how important the first years of school are for kids.
 In England, I was a first grade teacher for many years.
 I then moved to Ethiopia and taught preschool and toddler music classes, before moving to Portland.

 Working with the Kindergarteners is always fun because you never know what they are going to say next!

 Hello Duniway first grade families, my name is Jennifer Bamer.
 I have been an Eastmoreland resident for almost 20 years.
 All three of my children are Duniway Elementary graduates and I am thrilled to be a part of the Duniway community again!

-Prior to my role as a First Grade Educational Assistant at Duniway, I spent 11 years of teaching experience in the North Clackamas School District, primarily teaching 1st grade.
+Prior to my role as a First Grade Educational Assistant at Duniway, I have 11 years of teaching experience in the North Clackamas School District, primarily teaching 1st grade.
 The last few years I have spent as a substitute teacher for Grades K-8.
-I am looking forward to getting to know the students and families at Duniway.
-Distance learning this year has shown me how resilient your children are.
-I cannot wait to see their smiling faces in person soon!
+I look forward to getting to know the students and families at Duniway.

-My name is Sue Ledgerwood and I am the Education Assistant supporting the third grade.
-This is my second year as an EA for PPS and my first year at Duniway.
-A native of the Pacific Northwest, I graduated from the University of Portland before becoming the Chief Compliance Officer and Manager of Customer Service for an investment advisor.
-After adopting my children, I discovered a passion for working with kids and have done so in a volunteer capacity for years.
-This is also my fifth year as a board member for my children’s school PTA (including two years as President).
+Sue Ledgerwood is the EA supporting the third grade.
+This is her third year as an EA for PPS and second year at Duniway.
+A native of the Pacific Northwest, she graduated from the University of Portland before becoming the Chief Compliance Officer and Manager of Customer Service for an investment advisor.
+After her children were born, she discovered a passion for working with kids and did so in a volunteer capacity for years.

-Of all my past experiences, my favorite volunteer hours have been the ones spent in the classroom, working with children.
-I am very excited to be working with your third grader this year!
+She has been very involved with her children’s school and PTA (including two years as President), but her favorite volunteer hours were the ones spent in the classroom or working with children.
+She is very excited to be working with your children this year!